mvolkmann/MyUnixEnv/notes/Go05-Builtins.md

 - time\
   This provides functions to measure and display time and dates.
 - unicode\
-  This provides functions for working with Unicode characters.
+  This provides functions for working with and testing Unicode characters.

 In addition to the standard library, also see "sub-repositories" that are part of the Go project, but maintained outside the main repository.